 Limitations of national cancer registries

 While the establishment of national cancer registries provides a vehicle for achieving the GBCI framework, we acknowledge that not all key performance indicators can be achieved through use of cancer registries alone.
 Indeed, even among the high-quality cancer registries, such as those included in the Cancer Incidence in Five Continents report, the routinely collected registry data may only include information on breast cancer screening (KPI I) and histopathological diagnosis and verification (KPI II) (6,14).
 The most well-established cancer registries continue to face barriers in tracking the follow up status of patients officially diagnosed with cancer, making treatment initiation and follow-through (KPI III) challenging pieces of data for cancer registries to collect and monitor.
-We therefore acknowledge that to truly achieve all KPI indicators of the GBCI framework, the creation of high-quality, routinely-collecting registries must be complemented by policy interventions that deliver treatments to patients diagnosed with cancer and mobilize hospitals and other health care facilities in monitoring these patients as they engage with the health care system to seek treatment follow-through.
+We therefore acknowledge that to truly achieve all KPI indicators of the GBCI framework, the creation of high-quality, routinely-collecting registries must be complemented by policy interventions that deliver treatments to patients diagnosed with cancer and mobilize hospitals and other health care facilities in monitoring these patients as they engage with the health care system in seeking treatment follow-through.

 Conclusions